dummifiedme/TheNotebook/NotesVault/Parliament.md

 3. AGE Conditions:
 	1. Not less than 30 years for RAJYA SABHA.
 	2. Not less than 25 years for LOK SABHA.
+4. Other qualifications as prescribed by the Parliament.